-Like I said in my last introspection, being the yearbook teacher can be very, very stressful.
+Like I said in my last introspection, being the yearbook adviser can be very, very stressful.
 But I learned a lot today.
 Namely, what program we'll be using, how it works, how I can structure my lesson plans, and how we can really delve into the yearbook process.

 I also got to look at both good examples of yearbooks and bad examples of yearbooks.
 The biggest issue is that the public school I'm working at hasn't had a consistent yearbook adviser in years.
 And consistency is a big necessity right now.

 That's what I want to give this school.

 I got really excited about yearbook this time around.
 It really pushed aside my anxiety, and I felt like, for the first time, I could really do this.
 That I could really be an effective teacher and help create an amazing book that reflects not just memories of the past year at school, but also a journalistic perspective of those memories.

 And that's really our goal here: To bring the yearbook back to a more journalistic tone.

 Creating a theme.
 Allowing that theme to thrive in every page of the yearbook.
 Giving every senor student a chance to see their last year of high school through said theme.

 I am pumped for next year now.
 Which is a huge difference to how I felt even as recently as last week!